HSLdevcom/transitlog-server/README.md

 ## GraphQL API

 Please see QUERIES.md for a more detailed description of what queries the Transitlog-Server provides.
-This is a read-only API and it does not provide mutations.
+This is mainly a read-only API and it does not provide mutations for the main data.
 To mutate the data you have to be a bus with an HFP transmitter or use the JORE database interface.

+The mutations that are available are only for the feedback feature.

 ## Run the server

 To run the app you need a recent version of Node.
-The app uses a Redis cache that runs on Docker, so have that installed too.
-It also talks directly to the JORE History database, so you need that running locally or available locally through a tunnel.
+The app uses a Redis cache, so you need to either run one locally with Docker or connect to a Redis server.
+It also talks directly to the JORE History database, so you need that running locally or available for connection.

 ### 1. Start the Redis cache